usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 ### 5.1.
 Assertion Binding

-An assertion can be classified based on whether presentation by a claimant of an assertion reference or the assertion itself is sufficient for establishing the binding between the subscriber and the assertion, or if a stronger binding is required.
+ Assertion binding can be classified based on whether:
+ - presentation by a claimant of an assertion reference; or
+ - the assertion itself is sufficient for binding the subscriber to the assertion; or
+ - if a stronger binding is required.

 #### 5.1.1.
 Bearer Assertions